BlueFern/CoupledCells/README.md

 Once the simulation completes the solution directory will contain a number of HDF5-format files for both ECs and SMCs.
 To visualise the results these files should be converted to the VTK's VTU format.
-The scripts to convert EC and SMC output for both trunk and bifurcation simulations are provided in the util directory.
-These sripts write to the solution directory and expect start and stop timestep parameters (between which timesteps to convert).
-An example of such a conversion for a bifurcation simulation run for 100 physiological seconds for both cell types would be the two commands:
+The script is provided in the util directory.
+This script writes to the solution directory and expects start and stop timestep parameters (between which timesteps to convert), the number of quads circumferentially and axially, the circumferential and axial scaling, and what h5 output type you wish to convert (I.E. ec, smc, or atp).

+An example of such a conversion for a 4080-quad simulation with each branch being 40 circumferential by 34 axial quads, where each task was assigned 8 quads (4 circumferential by 2 axial), run for 100 physiological seconds for both cell types would be the two commands:

-	python /path/to/util/bifurcation_smc_hdf5ToVTU.py 0 100
+	python /path/to/util/hdf5ToVTU.py 0 100 40 34 4 2 ec
-	python /path/to/util/bifurcation_ec_hdf5ToVTU.py 0 100
+	python /path/to/util/hdf5ToVTU.py 0 100 40 34 4 2 smc

-A `jplc_*_.h5` file is written out for each branch of a simulation, intended for verifying the input ATP files where read in correctly.
+An `atp_*_.h5` file is written out for each branch of a simulation, intended for verifying the input ATP files where read in correctly.
 These output files also allo to verify the mesh dimensions and the corresponding ATP file are in agreement.
-The output `jplc_*_.h5` are converted to VTU format using either `bifurcation_jplc_hdf5ToVTU.py` or `trunk_jplc_hdf5ToVTU.py` scripts, depending on the type of the input mesh.
+The output `atp_*_.h5` are converted to VTU format using the same pattern, as the previous conversions, but with "atp" as the last parameter.

 For these conversions the subdirectory `vtk` of the current working directory must exist and contain `*.vtp' files for each branch of the mesh configuration used in the simulation.
 Again,